nhungL/nhungL/README.md

 ## Welcome Message

-👋 This is Nhung, and I can go by Nina.
+🙋🏻‍♀️ This is Nhung, and I can go by Nina.

+🔭 [Current] Software Engineer - Building cool things at [Nclusion](https://www.linkedin.com/company/nclusion-inc/).

-📚 BS in Computer Science at SJSU + Pursuing MS in Data Science at Rice.
+📚 MS in Data Science at Rice & BS in Computer Science at SJSU

-👀 Love to build cool thing!

-👩‍💻 [Current] Software Engineer at [Nclusion](https://www.linkedin.com/company/nclusion-inc/).

 👩‍💻 Data scientist intern at [BroadVail Capital Partners](https://www.linkedin.com/company/broadvail-capital-partners-llc/).

 👩‍💻 Full-stack software engineer intern at [Vidbase](https://www.linkedin.com/company/vidbase/).

 🌱 I have an open mindset, a strong desire for continuous learning, and a genuine enthusiasm for collaborative teamwork!

 📫 Let's connect through:
 * [LinkedIn](https://www.linkedin.com/in/nhungluong/)